gmboowa/pipeline-resources/docs/pipeline-best-practices.md

 Additionally, the use of workflow management systems facilitates maintainability.
 The shared knowledge and use of these systems by a community of developers ensure that pipelines can be more readily supported and updated, significantly enhancing long-term usability and stability.
 Common workflow management systems adopted acorss public health pathogen genomics include [NextFlow](https://www.nextflow.io/), [WDL](https://openwdl.org/), [SnakeMake](https://snakemake.readthedocs.io/en/stable/), and [CWL](https://www.commonwl.org/).

 **To adhere to this best practice:** Choose a workflow management system that supports scalability, is compatible with common bioinformatics tools, and integrates easily with existing infrastructure.
-Document the workflow configuration and dependencies clearly.
+Document the workflow configuration, versions, and dependencies clearly.

-**To verify adherence to this best practice:** The reviwer should assess the pipeline source code to identify the use of a workflow management system.
+**To verify adherence to this best practice:** The reviewer should assess the pipeline source code to identify the use of a workflow management system.

 ### 5. Containerized/Packaged Software
-_Does the pipeline utilize containerized (e.g. Docker) or packaging (e.g. conda) software software to enhance interoperable pipeline distribution?_
+_Does the pipeline utilize containerized (e.g. Docker) or packaging (e.g. conda) software to enhance interoperable pipeline distribution?_

 Using software packages and/or containerization within public health bioinformatics pipeline enhances interoperability by enabling seamless integration and deployment across different platforms and environments.
 This approach simplifies pipeline distribution and installation, promotes reproducibility, and facilitates collaboration among researchers, contributing to the development of more accessible and interoperable tools and resources.